 The founders are credible researchers who have published work on nutrient-sensing mechanisms in the gut.

-However, the gap between their published research (a 13% reduction in intake at a single meal) and marketing claims (an average weight loss of 6 kg and a 20% reduction in body weight) is substantial and concerning.1,2
+However, the gap between their published research (a 13% reduction in intake at a single meal) and marketing claims (an average weight loss of 6 kg over 12 weeks) is substantial.1,2 While the company indicates that additional data exists but may be withheld due to patent filing processes, independent scientific evaluation requires published, peer-reviewed evidence.

-The supplement contains three oils (flaxseed oil, coconut oil, and MCT oil) that may have modest metabolic effects, but the specific formulation has not been independently tested in published clinical trials.3,4,5
+The supplement contains extracted fatty acids from three oils (flaxseed oil, coconut oil, and MCT oil) delivered via a pH-based colonic-release system, but the specific formulation has not been independently tested in published clinical trials.3,4,5

 For those seeking evidence-based weight management solutions, consider: